cockroachdb/docs/v2.0/inverted-indexes.md

 Standard [indexes](indexes.html) work well for searches based on prefixes of sorted data.
 However, schemaless data like `JSONB` cannot be queried without a full table scan, since it does not adhere to ordinary value prefix comparison operators. `JSONB` needs to be indexed in a more detailed way than what a standard index provides.
 This is where inverted indexes prove useful.

 Inverted indexes filter on components of tokenizable data.
-The `JSONB` data type is tokenized by key-value pairs.
+The `JSONB` data type is built on two structures that can be tokenized:

+- **Objects** - Collections of key-value pairs where each key-value pair is a token.
+- **Arrays** - Ordered lists of values where every value in the array is a token.

 For example, take the following `JSONB` value in column `person`: